Replacing Home Gutter Systems and Guards

-The internet is filled with DIY gutter installation videos, but like many home improvement projects, the skills and knowledge of a professional can’t be replicated in tutorial videos.
-Professionals can identify potential problems — such as damage or wood rot in siding, framing and fascia boards — that might be overlooked otherwise.
+The internet is filled with DIY gutter installation videos.
+But like many home improvement projects, the skills and knowledge of a professional cannot be replicated in tutorial videos.
+Professionals can identify potentially dangerous problems — such as damage or wood rot in siding, framing and fascia boards — that might be overlooked otherwise.

 Gutter installation can take one to several days, depending on the size of your home and materials being used.
 Discuss the timeline with potential contractors and be sure to plan ahead in case of any weather-related delays.

-Developing an understanding of the different types of gutters, guards and their costs will also help you select contractors — although, keep in mind that skilled professionals will be able to provide the best insight on what gutter installation works best to protect your home.
+Developing an understanding of the different types of gutters is beneficial.
+Keep in mind that skilled professionals will be able to provide the best insight on what type of gutter system works best for your particular home.

 Gutter Materials and Types